-To vent the exhaust from the DIY generator box, be sure to use venting ducts that have multiple bends.
+To vent the exhaust from the DIY generator box, use venting ducts with multiple bends.
 Be sure to bend and curve the ducts to reduce the sound.
 After cutting the necessary holes in the enclosure, thread and secure the ducts.

 By ensuring that your generator gets enough air and proper ventilation, you can rest assured that it will function smoothly and quietly.

 Step 9: Test Your DIY Generator Soundproof Enclosure